garawaa/fxml2javaconverter/README.md

 After adding external tool setting you can convert a fxml file to java code from context menu in intellij ide.
 You can add this tools to other IDEs as external command similarly.
 # Usage
 After generating a java base class, just create a java class by extending generated base class and use it as normal ui class.
 For example see it's source code.
+# Build source code
+It is gradle based project.
+Just open this project in your favorite java IDE like vscode, eclipse, netbeans, intellij idea and run application task.
+If you want to use proguard then just run proguard task.
+I used intellij IDE and java8 for development.